SiddharthShyniben/community-health/README-template.md

-{repo-name}: The name of the repo the project (ex. angular) {github-username}: The username under which the repo is (ex. angular) {install-command}: The command to install the project (ex. npm install @angular/cli) Keep a lookout for text in curly braces.
+{repo-name}: The name of the repo the project (ex. angular) {github-username}: The username under which the repo is (ex. angular) {install-command}: The command to install the project (ex. npm install @angular/cli) {email-address}: The email address where to reach you Keep a lookout for text in curly braces.

 **Make sure to read through the whole README.**